oceanprotocol/docs/rewards/README.md

 The purpose of Ocean Protocol's Data Farming dApp reward system is to incentivize the growth, curation, and publishing of high-quality data NFTs in the Ocean Ecosystem.

 Data Farming participants earn OCEAN rewards for these activities.
 Data Farming rewards are structured in 2 main streams **Passive Rewards** and **Active Rewards**.
 At a minimum, Data Farmers earn "passive rewards" for locking their OCEAN tokens to get veOCEAN tokens in return.
 Then, Data Farmers can maximize their yield by earning "active rewards".
-Active Rewards stream it's broken down into multiple substreams, to offer you a variaty of ways to contribute to Ocean Protocol values and increase your Data Farming rewards: Volume DF, Challenge DF.
+Active Rewards stream it's broken down into multiple substreams, to offer you a variaty of ways to contribute to Ocean Protocol values and increase your Data Farming rewards: VolumeDF, ChallengeDF.

 ## veOCEAN